ovis-hpc/readthedocs/docs/source/asf/asf-quickstart.rst

 .. note::

   You will need to provide the path to the DSOS container and ``Sos.Session()`` configuration file in order to run this python script.
-Please see the :doc:`pyanalysis.rst` for more details.
+Please see the :ref:`pyanalysis.rst` for more details.

 * Next, run the python module: